Mariam-Mohsen/Aeolipile/README.md

 # Aeolipile
-Arduino project for a power generator and heat recovery system
+Arduino project for a power generator and heat recovery system, using BMP180 pressure sensor and wireless communication.